borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 }
 ```

-We still cause a potential infinite loop through the `while` and `for` statements, but it becomes more evident that the issue is with the entire approach:
+We still cause a potential infinite loop through the `while` and `for` statements, but it becomes more evident that the issue is now with the factors.

-- compute triangular number

-- find factors

-- repeat with the next triangular number

-The way we loop from `1` up to and including the desired value is particularly inefficient, which makes me think the entire problem boils down to how we find the factors of any given number,

 ## Factors

+The way we loop from `1` up to and including the desired value is particularly inefficient.